 Table Of Contents

 What Are Some Azure Cost Management Challenges Today?
-What Are The Best Azure Cost Management Tools Right Now?
+Benefits Of Azure Cost Management Tools Essential Criteria An Azure Cost Management Tool Must Have What Are The Best Azure Cost Management Tools Right Now?
 What Next: Understand, Control, And Optimize Azure Costs With CloudZero

-A second reason was that Azure is suitable for running on-premises and at the edge.
-Also, some organizations use Microsoft Azure to avoid vendor lock-in to AWS.
+A second reason is that Azure is suitable for running on-premises and at the edge.
+Some organizations also use Microsoft Azure to avoid vendor lock-in to AWS.

 A noteworthy reason for the increase in adoption was that the Azure Resource Manager, among other Azure cost management tools, had improved.

 Yet, Azure is a pay-per-use service.
-Billing is per-second, and there are no long-term commitments.
-This means, you can readily increase or decrease your account’s computing resources to meet your workload’s requirements.
+Billing is per second, and there are no long-term commitments.
+This means you can readily increase or decrease your account’s computing resources to meet your workload requirements.

-Thus, like AWS, that near-instant flexibility makes managing Azure cloud costs challenging.
-That’s just one example.
-There’s more.
+Thus, like AWS, Azure’s near-instant flexibility makes managing cloud costs challenging.
+That’s just one example; there are many more.

 What Are Some Azure Cost Management Challenges Today?

-Azure costs still vary depending on several factors, including how much capacity you need, which services you consume, and where you need them (location).
+Azure costs vary depending on several factors, including the capacity you need, which services you consume, and where you need them (location).

 This complexity can make it hard to understand whether you’re getting value back or overpaying for Azure cloud services.

 As with Amazon Web Services (AWS) and Google Cloud Platform (GCP), many Azure users report surprise cloud bills.
-Usually, invoices for public cloud services are difficult to analyze and understand.
-But using multiple Microsoft cloud services further adds another layer of complexity to your Azure costs.
+Usually, invoices for public cloud services take time to analyze and understand.
+However, using multiple Microsoft cloud services adds another layer of complexity to your Azure costs.

 As a result, understanding the relationships between services, usage, and costs can be challenging.

 With all the data you need to digest per second, managing Azure cloud costs manually is nearly impossible.
-A good Azure cost optimization tool can help you make sense of your spend.
+A good Azure cost optimization tool can help you understand your spending.

 What Are The Best Azure Cost Management Tools Right Now?

-Here is a list of Azure cloud cost management tools you can use to collect, analyze, and manage your Azure costs, hourly or in real-time.
+Here is a list of Azure cloud cost management tools for collecting, analyzing, and managing your Azure costs hourly or in real-time.

 1. CloudZero – Modern cloud cost intelligence platform